epic-gateway/true-ingress/test/README.md

     TBD: How to stop and cleanup

-#### 4. Forwarding
+#### Forwarding

 Service is running locally.
-To make it publicly available, create proxy setting on **EGW**. **EGW** will forward incomming requests to the backend.
+To make it publicly available, create proxy setting on **Epic**. **Epic** will forward incomming requests to the backend.

-Once service and PFC is running and configured, you can configure service forwarding by using `pfc_add.sh` script described below.
+Once service and TrueIngress is running and configured, you can configure service forwarding by using `pfc_add.sh` script described below.

-> Note there is also Go binary (using Go PFC API) with similar functionality `cmd/pfc_cli_go`.
+> Note there is also Go binary (using Go API) with similar functionality `cmd/pfc_cli_go`.

 ##### Teardown

     TBD: How to stop and cleanup

-#### 5. Testing
+#### Testing

-Now you are able to run HTTP requests against **EGW** and it will forward it to the backend.
+Now you are able to run HTTP requests against **Epic** and it will forward it to the backend.
 To see what operation can be done, proceed to followig section.